Distribute the Communication Materials

 - Incorporate information from the Communication Materials into short emails and send an email on a different topic each week.

-- Create a series of short “information tips” to send via text message or social media (for example, Twitter or Facebook).
+- Create a series of short “information tips” to send by text message or social media (e.g., Twitter or Facebook).

 Publicize your communication efforts